adamdulloo/Scenic-Image-Translations/README.txt

+An Application of GANs For Scenic Image Translations

+Dataset: Night-time and day-time outside scenery images scrapped from google images.

+Task: Develop an algorithm that is able to translate an image of a day-time scene into an image of a night-time scene and vice versa.

+Method: This project will utilise a Cycle Generative Adversarial Network in order to produce the image to image translations.

+Youtube Link Explaining Scenic Translations with CycleGans: https://www.youtube.com/watch?v=yLLjf-kmuAE&ab_channel=Shrek420

 This project was worked on in an Anaconda environment, so in order to make sure all packages are installed, follow the following steps: